infovore/voip-flashcards/README.md

 ## Suggesting content

+Add it to `data/voipcard.json`: you can see how internationalisation works.
+Emoji with skin-tone variables should be in `skinEmoji`; generic emoji that are the same in all territories can be children of `emoji`.

-Add it to `data/messages.json`; make a pull request; I'll probably accept.
+Then, make a pull request; I'll probably accept.
 Or: run your own version of the repo!
 It deploys nicely to Netlify.

 ## Status

-Highly version 0.3.
-Dumb as a sack of hammers: limited emoji, all skin tones are yellow.
+Moderately passable version 0.4.0.
+Options menu now lets you:

+* pick language
+* choose skin tone
+* toggle mirroring

 ## Development